Leveton/MapSwift/README.md

 <hr />

-## Themes

-The course is opinionated.
-There is less convention in the iOS community than in other communities (e.g. Rails or Java).
-Apple's closed nature, intermittent enthusiasm for the platform, and other factors account for this.

-The essential concepts most often confusing to students are given the most weight.

-Table views are the heart of the app, being the standard way to navigate on mobile.

 ## Course Rationale

 I noticed a lack of material depth when reviewing iOS and Objective-C introductory books while developing the course curriculum.
 Essential concepts like reference counting, delegation, and the object lifecycle were glossed over or excluded altogether.
-This course tries for a balance of depth and breadth.
-MapSwift's features are shared across the majority of iOS apps and we implement these features in various ways to stress the non-standardized nature of iOS development.
+This course tries to balance depth and breadth.
+MapSwift's features are shared across the majority of iOS apps and we implement these features in various ways to stress the less-than-standardized nature of iOS development.

 This isn’t a course for beginning coders.
-The CS50 graduates coming into this class have done difficult problem sets in C and often find that course more difficult than any of the graduate tracks.
+The CS50 graduates coming into this class have done difficult problem sets in C and often find that course more difficult than the specialized tracks like this one.

 ## Prerequisites

-All students are graduates of Harvard's CS50xMiami course.
+All students are graduates of Miami Dade College's CS50x course sponsored by Harvard.
 They should know C-style control flow, basic data types, stack vs heap, dequeuing, FIFO and LIFO and procedural programming.

 ## License